sanjorge11/webdev_basics/sampleWebApps/SingleContainerApp/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.20.

+## Useful Docker Commands
+Build the docker image: `docker build -t <image-name-of-your-choice> .` This should be ran in directory where Dockerfile exists. <br/> Run the docker image: `docker run -dp 8080:80 <image-name>` The -d is to run in detatched mode.
+The -p is the port mapping, the host port 8080 is mapped to container's port 80.
+This can be omitted if the ports where exposed in the Dockerfile.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.